dime-coin/core-docs/docs/guide/blockchain-consensus.md

 * Spending coins, combining inputs, will reset an inputs coinage to zero.

 By incentivizing stakeholders to act honestly and maintain their investment in the network, Proof of Stake ensures a secure, efficient, and more environmentally friendly approach to achieving consensus on the blockchain.
 This method demonstrates a mature evolution in blockchain technology, aiming to sustain the network's long-term growth and security.

-## Consensus

-Dimecoin's hybrid consensus model employs a dynamic mechanism to maintain a stable target block time of ~50 seconds.
-It adjusts the difficulty of PoW and the selection criteria for PoS validators in response to changes in network participation and computational power.
-The network difficulty adjusts dynamically each block to ensure that the time it takes for block creation remains consistent, regardless of the network’s hashing and minting power.
-As more participants join the network, the difficulty increases.
-Alternatively, when few participants are on the network, the difficulty decreases.

-Chaining blocks together makes it impossible to modify [transactions](../resources/glossary.md#transaction) included in any block without modifying all following blocks.
-As a result, the cost to modify a particular block increases with every new block added to the blockchain, magnifying the effect of the dual consensus mechanism.

-Dimecoin's adoption of a hybrid mechanism underscores a technical innovation in blockchain technology, blending the computational challenge of PoW with the economic validation of PoS.
-This dual approach enhances network security, reduces energy consumption, and promotes greater decentralization by encouraging widespread participation in the consensus process.
-Through its implementation, Dimecoin sets a precedent for balancing efficiency, security, and inclusivity in blockchain networks.